Women Talking (film): Plot

-When the women are counted for the 2010 census, they learn that Klaas, Mariche's abusive husband, will return that evening to collect more bail money.
+When some of the women go outside to be counted for the 2010 census, they learn that Klaas, Mariche's abusive husband, will return that evening to collect more bail money.
 The meeting resumes.
 Ona and Mejal change their minds in favor of leaving.
-Salome remains insistent upon fighting, angrily confessing that she would rather kill the men than put her daughter in further harm's way.
-However, she changes her opinion after being reminded by Agata, her mother as well as Ona's, of the principles of their faith.
-The only remaining unconvinced member is Mariche.
+Salome remains insistent upon fighting, angrily confessing that she would rather kill the men than put her daughter at risk any longer.
+However, she changes her opinion after being reminded by Agata, her and Ona's mother, of the principles of their faith.
+The only one remaining unconvinced is Mariche.
 An argument ensues between her and the rest of the women; it is revealed that she forgave her husband's abuse at Greta's urging.
 After Greta apologizes, Mariche agrees to leave.

 Their reasons for leaving are transcribed by August: to ensure the safety of their children, to be steadfast in their faith, and to have freedom of thought.
 They decide to try to take boys aged fifteen years and younger with them, but will not force any boy over age twelve.
 They prepare to leave at sunrise, concealing their plans from Klaas.
 August, at Ona's behest, posts the documents stating the pros and cons of leaving and staying on the walls as an "artifact" of the women's time in the colony.
 He also declares his love to Ona and gives her a map for the women to use.

-Before they can leave, Melvin tells Salome that her teenage son Aaron has fled and hidden.
+Before they can leave, Melvin (formerly Nettie), a transgender man who is selectively mute after an incestuous rape, speaking only to the colony's children, tells Salome that her teenage son Aaron has fled and hidden.
 He is found, but cannot be convinced to leave in enough time.
-Salome, breaking the rules of their departure, tranquillizes Aaron, forcing him to leave with them.
+Salome, breaking the rules the women set, sprays Aaron with tranquilizer, forcing him to leave with them.
 She reveals this only to August, who understands and does not question her.
-He asks her to look after Ona and reveals his intent to kill himself once the women are gone.
+He asks her to look after Ona, and reveals his intent to kill himself once the women are gone.
 She instead asks him to teach the boys properly to prevent any further violence and to give him purpose.
-Helena and Anna join the rest of the women, while Scarface and August watch on as they depart.
+Helena and Anna join the rest of the women, while Janz and August watch as they depart.
+Sometime later, Ona's newborn baby is shown, and Autje is heard saying that it will live a life very different from the one the women endured.